 - The pain is usually severe enough to awaken the patient at night.

-- Additionally, a patient may complain of associated headaches as well as muscle spasm, which can radiate from the cervical spine to below the scapulae.
+- Additionally, a patient may complain of associated headaches and muscle spasms, which can radiate from the cervical spine to below the scapulae.

-- The pain may also radiate to the chest and mimic angina (pseudoangina) or to the breast.
+- The pain may also radiate to the chest and mimic angina (pseudo angina) or breast.

 - Symptoms such as back pain, leg pain, leg weakness, gait disturbance, or incontinence suggest compression of the spinal cord (Myelopathy).